natestedman/Attributed/README.md

 A Swift DSL for `NSAttributedString`.

 ## Usage
-Attributed strings are composed through function calls that take an attribute value, followed by a list of attributed string values to apply the attributes to.
+Attributed strings are composed through function calls on extensions of attribute value types, where the parameter is a list of attributed string values to apply the attributes to.
 The return values of these function calls can be included within lists passed to other function calls, creating a nested structure.

 ```swift
 label.attributedText = Join(